flatironinstitute/CryoLike/docs/source/usage/likelihoodComputation.rst

 Input System
 ***************

 We compute likelihood by matching images against templates.
 We expect the templates to be located under the directory specified by ``folder_templates`` and the images to be located under the directory specified by ``folder_particles``.
 Specifically:

  - There must be a "template file list" ``folder_templates/template_file_list.npy`` in the ``folder_templates`` directory which lists the available template stacks

    - The ``i_template`` parameter determines which of the template files in the template file list will be used

  - Templates themselves can be placed anywhere, provided the template file list has paths to them
  - Image stacks should be in ``folder_particles/fft/particles_fourier_stack_NUMBER.pt``

    - ``NUMBER`` here is a six-digit 0-padded increment starting from 0
    - Every image file should have a correspondingly-named metadata file with an ``.npz`` extension

 It is anticipated that users may wish to run these comparisons in parallel, especially when a cluster environment is available; hence the need for the ``i_template`` parameter.

 Displacement handling
 ***********************

 The user specifies the displacement values to check using the ``n_displacements_x``, ``n_displacements_y``, and ``max_displacement_pixels`` parameters.

-To compute the available displacements, the ``max_displacement_pixels`` is first converted to Angstrom using the pixel size associated with the image/template grids.
+To compute the available displacements to try, the ``max_displacement_pixels`` is first converted to Angstrom using the pixel size associated with the image/template grids.
 The resulting ``max_displacement`` is treated as a potential displacement in either direction, creating a total displacement length of ``2 * max_displacement``.
-This distance is then divided linearly into ``n_displacements_x`` and ``n_displacements_y`` steps, resulting in a grid of displacement positions to test during cross-correlation computation.
+This distance is then
+divided linearly into ``n_displacements_x`` and ``n_displacements_y``
+steps, resulting in
+a grid of displacement positions to test during cross-correlation computation.

 The set of displacements tested will be preserved in ``folder_output/displacements_set.pt``.

 Possible Outputs
 =========================